Advice and answers from the UserGuiding Team

 • Click on the +New Language button

-Now that you have set up all the languages you’d like to display, you’ll need to download the translation file of your content.
+To translate the content manually you’ll need to download the translation file of your content.
 Please make sure the content of your original material is fully ready to be localized before downloading the file.

 • In the CSV file, you’ll see all the text content of your original material, including the requisite or custom buttons, images, video or HTML embed codes, etc.